VYD3N/lsdgb-game/README.md

 - **LSDGB** ("LSD Gummy Bear") is a fast-paced, colorful shooter where you play as a groovy gummy bear fighting off conformity!
 - **New Logo:** The start screen now features a vibrant, psychedelic LSDGB logo (`lsdgb-logo.png`) for a professional and eye-catching introduction.
 - **4:3 Playable Area:** The game action is strictly confined to a central 4:3 area (960x720) within a widescreen 16:9 canvas (1280x720).
 The canvas always maintains a 4:3 aspect ratio, centered in the browser window, with sidebars or letterboxing as needed.
 This ensures the controls never overlap the playfield and the game never appears stretched or squished, regardless of device or window size.
-- **Responsive, Cross-Device Design:** The game is fully responsive and works on desktops, laptops, tablets, and phones.
+- **Responsive, Cross-Device Design:** The game is fully responsive and works on desktops, laptops, tablets, and phones in any orientation.
 The canvas is always centered, and the play area is never distorted.
-Landscape mode is enforced on mobile for the best experience.
 - **Controls Anchored to Corners:** The D-pad and fire button are now anchored to the absolute bottom-left and bottom-right corners of the screen, maximizing comfort and keeping the playfield completely unobstructed.
 - **Maximized Distance & Size:** Both controls are as far from the playfield as possible and are larger for easy, ergonomic use.
 - **Visual Boundaries:** Faint lines mark the edges of the playfield for clarity.